AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 <img src="screenshots/windows/cran.png" alt="CRAN Landing Page" width="500">

-On the next page, click the link to choose the **base** version of R, then click the `Download R-4.2.0 for Windows` link.
+On the next page, click the link to choose the **base** version of R, then click the `Download R-4.3.1 for Windows` link (or whatever the current version is).

-Open the downloaded R installer, `R-4.2.0-win.exe`, and follow the prompts to install R onto your computer.
+Open the downloaded R installer, `R-4.3.1-win.exe`, and follow the prompts to install R onto your computer.
 Note that you will need to give permission to modify your system.
 For the remaining prompts, the default settings will be fine.